org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/eol-date/understanding-data.md

 If the value is a date, it always indicates when this state will be reached.
 Except for LTS, reaching this date is always something negative.

-We can differentiate the lifecycle state of a product based on whether extended support is available or not.
-Here are the two scenarios:
+We can differentiate the lifecycle state of a product based on whether extended support differs from the regular support (is available) or not.
+Here are the two scenarios with all their phases of development:

 #### Scenario 1: Extended Support is Available

-1. Green: EOL has not been reached, both support and extended support are still valid.
+> 1. EOL has not been reached, both support and extended support are still valid. (`supportValid`)
-2. Light Green: Support ends in less than X months (configurable, default is 6 months).
+> 2. Support ends in less than X months (configurable, default is 6 months). (`supportEndingSoon`)
-3. Yellow: Support is no longer valid, but extended support is still in effect.
+> 3. Support is no longer valid, but extended support is still in effect. (`extendedSupportValid`)
-4. Orange: Extended support ends in less than X months (configurable, default is 6 months).
+> 4. Extended support ends in less than X months (configurable, default is 6 months). (`extendedSupportEnding`)
-5. Red: EOL has been reached, extended support is no longer valid.
+> 5. EOL has been reached, extended support is no longer valid. (`extendedSupportExpired`)

 #### Scenario 2: Extended Support is Not Available

 In this case, phases 3 and 4 are skipped and the cycle immediately reaches the end of life.

-1. Green: EOL has not been reached, support is still valid.
+> 1. EOL has not been reached, support is still valid. (`supportValid`)
-2. Orange: Support ends in less than X months (configurable, default is 6 months).
+> 2. Support ends in less than X months (configurable, default is 6 months). (`supportEndingSoon`)
-3. Red: EOL has been reached, support is no longer valid.
+> 3. EOL has been reached, support is no longer valid. (`supportExpired`)

+This rating can be found above in the `state` field.
+The `scenario` field is used to determine which of the two scenarios is used.
+The `key` field is used to determine which of the 5 states is active.
+The `rating` field is used to determine the severity/color of the state in five steps: 1 to 5, where 1 is the best and 5 is the worst.